dekstop/view/readme.txt

 Exception.

 Render functions will receive two arguments:
-* the Property or PropertyList object
+* the Property or PropertyList object that is being rendered
 * an array of all arguments of the render function call

 Since render functions receive the encapsulated property, most of the time they